peekeep/peekeep/README.md

 💻 Web Development student and Computer Science student.
 📚 Currently learning HTML, CSS and JavaScript.
-📄 Knowledge of basic programming concepts (sequential algorithms, conditionals, loops, functions, modularization, code documentation and arrays) using Java and PHP.
+📄 Knowledge of basic programming concepts (sequential algorithms, conditionals, loops, functions, modularization, arrays, and code documentation) using Java and PHP.
 🎯 Interested in web development and software development.

 ## Projects